mananta/mananta.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD Student at the [Centre for Quantum Technologies](https://www.quantumlah.org/), National University of Singapore.
+I am a first year PhD Student at the [Centre for Quantum Technologies](https://www.quantumlah.org/), [National University of Singapore](https://www.nus.edu.sg/).
 I am fortunate to be advised by [Prof. Divesh Aggarwal](https://sites.google.com/site/diveshhomepage/).

 My research interests lie in Theory and Foundations of Cryptography with an emphasis on Lattice-based Post Quantum Cryptography and Theoretical Computer Science in general.

 Previously I was a Research Fellow at Microsoft Research India, advised by [Dr. Nishanth Chandran](https://www.microsoft.com/en-us/research/people/nichandr/) and [Dr. Peeyush Kumar](https://www.microsoft.com/en-us/research/people/pekumar/).
-Before that I spent one year as a Software Engineer at Microsoft IDC.
+Before that I spent one year as a Software Engineer at Microsoft IDC, in the Azure Specialized group.

 I graduated from Indian Institute of Technology Kanpur with a Bachelor of Technology degree in Computer Science and Engineering in 2021.
 I was fortunate to have [Prof. Raghunath Tewari](https://www.cse.iitk.ac.in/users/rtewari/) as my academic advisor.